Fiddlesticks (1930 film)

-Fiddlesticks is a 1930 Celebrity Pictures theatrical cartoon short directed and animated by Ub Iwerks, in his first cartoon since he departed from Walt Disney's studio.
+Fiddlesticks is a theatrical animated short film directed and animated by Ub Iwerks, in his first cartoon since he departed from Walt Disney's studio.
 The short features Iwerks' character Flip the Frog.
 It is the first complete sound cartoon to be photographed in color.
-The film went into the public domain after the copyright owner failed to renew the copyright after the film's 28 year term.

-The film was simultaneously released with King of Jazz, a musical revue, and was released with a cartoon depicting how Paul Whiteman, the music director of the film, "became the King of Jazz".
+The film was simultaneously released with King of Jazz, a musical revue, and was released with a cartoon animated by Walter Lantz Productions depicting how Paul Whiteman, the music director of the film, "became the King of Jazz".

+The copyright of the film was renewed in 1959.
+It will enter the public domain on January 1, 2026 in accordance with current copyright laws.

 Plot synopsis

 Flip is seen dancing on lilypads until he reaches land and dries himself off.
 He walks to a party, where he performs a dance for the audience, accidentally climbing to a spider web.
-He also performs a duet, playing piano alongside a mouse (who bears a striking resemblance to Mickey Mouse, which Iwerks co-created with Walt Disney during his days at Disney's company) playing the violin.
+He also performs a duet, playing piano alongside a mouse playing the violin.
 They perform two songs.
 In the first song, the mouse starts crying, and so do Flip and the piano.
 The second song makes Flip start hugging the piano, which then kicks Flip.
 The cartoon ends with Flip beating on the piano; he kicks all the piano keys into the air, and they drop onto him.